vntchain/bottle/README.md

    help, h     Shows a list of commands or help for one command

 COMPILE OPTIONS:
-  --code value  Specific a contract code path --include     Specific the head file directory need by contract --output      Specific a output directory path
+  --code value  Specific a contract code path, - for STDIN --include     Specific the head file directory need by contract --output      Specific a output directory path